14 stunning places to go in Monaco (2026 travel guide)

 If you’re travelling by train, Monaco’s main station, Gare de Monaco-Monte-Carlo, is well-connected with frequent services from Nice, Cannes, and beyond.
 Prices are fair too.

-You won’t need your passport to get into Monaco if arriving from France.
+You won’t need your passport to get into Monaco if arriving from France but it’s still worth carrying ID (especially if you plan to enter the casino).

 When should you go to Monaco?

 Monaco is a year-round destination, but the best time to visit depends on your interests.
-If you’re here for the Formula One Monaco Grand Prix or the Yacht Show, visit in May or September, respectively.
+If you’re here for the Formula One Grand Prix or the Yacht Show, visit in May or September.
 During these months, the weather is pleasant, and there’s a buzz in the air with parties, events, and world-class entertainment.

 Clear days in winter can be beautiful, and Monaco’s Christmas market at Port Hercules is worth visiting.
 Summer brings heat and crowds, but also a great atmosphere with beach clubs, concerts, and cultural festivals.